kwabenasapong/openpldoc/manual/source/songs.rst

 You will be asked to choose a download location if your browser does not automatically select one for you.
 Select the downloaded file from the OpenLP import window and then click :guilabel:`Next`.
-When import is finished, you will find your song in the :ref:`g-media-manager`.
+When import is finished, you will find your song in the :ref:`g-library`.

 **Note:** Most operating systems allow you to select multiple songs for import by selecting the first item in the list and then holding the :kbd:`Shift` and